dergigi/dergigi.github.io/bitcoin/resources.md

 Mastering Bitcoin is [available for free on GitHub][mastering-bitcoin-free].
 Programming Bitcoin includes plenty of [programming exercises][programming-bitcoin-exercises], which are available for free on GitHub as well.
-There is also a [limited preview][grokking-bitcoin-preview] of Grokking Bitcoin available for free.
+Grokking Bitcoin will be open-sourced soon; in the meanwhile, there is a [livebook version][grokking-bitcoin-preview] available.

 [mastering-bitcoin-free]: https://github.com/bitcoinbook/bitcoinbook
 [programming-bitcoin-exercises]: https://github.com/jimmysong/programmingbitcoin